Skizzleman/Skizzleman/README.md

  sign strawpage please!!

-dni tcc and dsmp fans tbats it
+dni basic criteria, -11 and 21+, tcc and dsmp fans tbats it